davidsilvapires/tcruziReplicationOrigins/README.md

 ## Usage

-Our pipeline is mainly in Bash, only the final steps that involve the generation of plots is written in R.
+Our pipeline is basically written in Bash, only the final steps that involve the generation of plots are written in R.

 To execute the pipeline, run the following command: